baus/install-discourse/README.md

 ### Create DigitalOcean VPS with Ubuntu 12.10x64

-While these instructions should work fine on most Ubuntu installations, I have tested them ongau [Digital Ocean](http://digitalocean.com/).
+While these instructions should work fine on most Ubuntu installations, I have tested them on [Digital Ocean](http://digitalocean.com/).
 DigitalOcean offers low cost VPS hosting, but I can not vouch for their reliability.